techiepedia-gh/prompted-pastures/README.md

 ## 📋 SUBMISSION CHECKLIST

 - [ ] You received your login credentials via email
-- [ ] Your prompt is original and ≤110 words
+- [ ] Your prompt is original and ≤200 words
-- [ ] Your image is in JPG or PNG format and ≤7MB
+- [ ] Your image is in any image format and ≤7MB
 - [ ] Your details file includes tool used and generation steps
 - [ ] All files are submitted through the official portal before the deadline